 Disconnected- new images on display at Cole Coffee starting October 11th, 2018

-It is part of my Disappearing Landscape series chronicling the end of things and profiling places that were once vitally important but now are fading into obsolescence.
+This work is part of my Disappearing Landscape series chronicling the end of things, and profiling places that were once vitally important but now are fading into obsolescence.

 A Project is born.

-Almost ten years ago I was walking around Berkeley with my brand new iPhone 3G.
+Almost ten years ago, I was walking around Berkeley with my brand new iPhone 3G.
 It was the first cell phone I owned that featured a decent camera.
-Amazing right?
+Amazing, right?
 It quite literally changed the way I looked at the world.
-It made me more aware of my surroundings and gave me the ability to share what I saw with my friends via text or social media- immediately.
-Of course that is not unique to me.
-Most of us now post the things we see and do so regularly.
+It made me more aware of my surroundings and gave me the immediate ability to share what I saw with my friends via text or social media.
+Of course, that is not unique to me.
+Most of us now post the things we see regularly.

-But on this particular day as I was walking around the U.C.
-Berkeley campus I ventured into Edwards stadium and there in the tunnel was a payphone- a disconnected payphone.
+But, on this particular day, as I was walking around the U.C.
+Berkeley campus, I ventured into Edwards stadium.
+There in the tunnel was a payphone – a disconnected payphone.
 The light was just right.
 The payphone was just right.
 Everything was exactly as it was supposed to be.
 At that moment I realized: This is the end of an era.
-I had just taken a picture of a payphone, with the thing that made it obsolete.
+I had just taken a picture of a payphone, with the thing that had made it obsolete.

 The thing that killed the thing.
 I’ve been taking pictures of them ever since.